Skip to main content

 Nature-lovers should take a stroll through Auenwald Forest, Leipzig’s beautiful city park.
 It’s brimming with native wildlife so keep an eye out for moose, bison, foxes, red deer, boars and several owl species.

-Where to stay
+Where to stay in Leipzig

 For a special treat, try the 200-year-old Hotel Fürstenhof, a 5-Star Luxury Hotel in the heart of the city.
 The Vienna Townhouse Bach is not only a delightful musical-themed hotel with a nod to one of Germany’s greatest composers Johann Sebastian Bach but it’s also located in the oldest townhouse in the city.